jdbernard/nim-namespaced-logging/README.md

 > The *LogService* object is the object that is intended to be shared across
 > threads.

-##### ThreadLocalLogService (Reference Type)
+#### ThreadLocalLogService (Reference Type)
 ```nim
 type ThreadLocalLogService* = ref LogService
 ```

-The *ThreadLocalLogService* is a reference to a thread-local copy of a *LogService* and can be obtained via *threadLocalRef*.
+*ThreadLocalLogService* is a reference to a thread-local copy of a *LogService* and can be obtained via *threadLocalRef*.
 We purposefully use reference semantics within the context of a thread so that *Logger* objects created within the same thread context share the same *ThreadLocalLogService* reference, avoiding the need to synchronize every *Logger* individually.

-The *ThreadLocalLogService* is the object that users are expected to interact with during regular operation and support both the configuration functions of *LogService* and the creation of *Logger* objects.
+*ThreadLocalLogService* is the object that users are expected to interact with during regular operation and support both the configuration functions of *LogService* and the creation of *Logger* objects.

 > [!CAUTION]
 > *ThreadLocalLogService* objects should **never** be shared outside the
 > context of the thread in which they were initialized.

+#### GlobalLogService (Internal)

+Under the hood *LogService* holds a reference to a *GlobalLogService*, a heap-allocated object that serves as the single source of truth for logging configuration.
+This internal type is not exposed to library users but manages:

+- **Shared configuration state**: Appenders, thresholds, and root logging level
+- **Synchronization primitives**: Locks and atomic variables for thread coordination
+- **Background I/O threads**: Dedicated writer threads for console and file output
+- **Configuration versioning**: Atomic version numbers for efficient change detection

+The `GlobalLogService` ensures that configuration changes are safely propagated across all threads while maintaining high performance for logging operations.

 ### Thread Safety Model